DigitaleDeltaOrg/dd-eco-api-specs/Documentation.md

 ## Discovery Level
 <a name="Discovery"></a>
 The Discovery level is build on top of the Measurements level.
 Its purpose is to allow discovery of query parameters.
-All end-points are optional, as is the whole level.
+All end-points are optional, except for the Endpoints end-point, as is the whole level.

 # Implementation topics
 <a name="Implementation"></a>